-It doesn’t look like much today, this five-acre moonscape of fill dirt and fire ants on White Settlement Road four miles northwest of downtown.
-And it doesn’t sound like much today.
-Today one hears a typical urban sound sandwich: Traffic hums on one side; an auto paint and body shop mends fenders on the other side.
+Today it’s coming back to life as Crystal Springs on the River, but for years the old place didn’t look like much: a five-acre moonscape of fill dirt and fire ants on White Settlement Road near the West Fork of the Trinity River four miles northwest of downtown.
+And for years the old place didn’t sound like much: a typical urban sound sandwich of traffic hum on one side, an auto paint and body shop on the other side.

-But eighty years ago, on these five acres one could have heard a fiddle, a banjo, a piano, the voice of Milton Brown, and a few hundred people trying to forget the Great Depression one two-step at a time.
-Some even say this place was the cradle of western swing music.
+Ah, but on the old place eighty years ago one could have heard a fiddle, a banjo, a piano, the voice of Milton Brown, and a few hundred people trying to forget the Great Depression one two-step at a time.
+Some even say the old place was the cradle of western swing music.

 This was Crystal Springs Dance Pavilion.
 (Photo from Wikipedia.)

-But in 1918 (the year Milton Brown’s family moved to Fort Worth from Stephenville), these five acres were just “Papa” Sam Cunningham’s sand and gravel pit near the West Fork of the Trinity River.
-Papa Sam was excavating sand and gravel for the army’s nearby Camp Bowie when he discovered the springs.
+But in 1918 (the year Milton Brown’s family moved to Fort Worth from Stephenville), these five acres by the river were just “Papa” Sam Cunningham’s sand and gravel pit.
+Papa Sam was excavating sand and gravel for the Army’s nearby Camp Bowie when he discovered the springs.
 Crystal-clear water filled a hole as fast as he dug it.

 By 1920 Milton Brown was sixteen, and his family lived on Morton Street just off Burleson Avenue, now University Drive.